Anticoagulation in Renal Failure

 Despite increasing use of LMWHs for anticoagulation, warfarin is still the treatment of choice for many patients with CKD, including those on haemodialysis.
 The guidelines for initiating warfarin therapy in these patients differs slightly, and so care should be taken when prescribing loading doses.
 Patients on haemodialysis who have achieved therapeutic anticoagulation usually continue to have an INR check once weekly.
 The responsibility for warfarin prescribing varies across the 3 dialysis units in NHS Lothian, and the local unit policy should be referred to appropriately (see links below).

 Novel / Direct Oral Anticoagulants

 The Novel / Direct Oral Anticoagulants (NOAC / DOAC) comprise of direct Factor Xa inhibitors (apixaban, rivaroxaban, darexaban and edoxaban) and direct thrombin inhibitors (dabigatran).
 Whilst some of these agents are licensced for use in for patients with a mild-moderate degree of renal impairment, they may require dose adjustment if eGFR is <30ml/min/m2 , and are generally not recommended when eGFR is <15ml/min/m2.
-Their use in advanced kidney disease should be carefully considered and discussed with the Haematology team should their be any concerns.
+Their use in advanced kidney disease is not recommended.

 In situations where thrombotic risk is high but it is not possible to use heparins, alternative agents are required – treatment in these situations is usually directed by the Haematology team.